StrayDogSyn/Python-Essentials-Code-The-Dream/README.md

 ## 🎯 Overview

 The **Python Essentials** curriculum is an enhanced, production-ready educational platform that takes students from Python fundamentals through advanced data engineering, web development, and machine learning concepts.
-This comprehensive program was enhanced and deployed by **[StrayDog Syndications LLC](https://www.straydog-syndications-llc.com/)** specifically for the **Returned Citizen community**, with special focus on **Code the Dream students**.
+This comprehensive program was enhanced and deployed by **[StrayDog Syndications LLC](https://www.straydog-syndications-llc.com/)** specifically for the **Returned Citizen community**.

 ### Mission
 Our mission is to bridge the "Digital Cliff" for justice-impacted learners through accessible, career-aligned education that empowers the next generation of Python programmers.

+### 🤝 Like-Minded Affiliates

+We're proud to collaborate with organizations that share our commitment to creating second-chance opportunities through technology:

+- **[The Last Mile](https://thelastmile.org/)** - Technology training and education for incarcerated individuals
+- **[Justice Through Code](https://centerforjustice.columbia.edu/justicethroughcode)** - Columbia University's coding bootcamp for formerly incarcerated individuals
+- **[Code the Dream](https://codethedream.org/)** - Free software development training for people from diverse low-income backgrounds
+- **[Reentry Campus Program](https://www.reentrycampusprogram.org/)** - Affordable pathways to post-secondary education for incarcerated individuals
+- **[The Second Story Initiative](https://www.straydog-secondstory.org/)** - Transforming lives through education and opportunity

+*Together, we're building a future where everyone has access to opportunity.*

 ### Key Principles